dbl-works/terraform/cloudflare/README.md

 2. Make sure you have create API token in your cloudflare account with sufficient permissions
 - You can have a look at the cloudflare permissions [here](https://developers.cloudflare.com/api/tokens/create/permissions/)
 - You should have access to
-  - Edit: Worker Routers, DNS
+  - All zones - Zone:Edit, Workers Routes:Edit, DNS:Edit

 ## Usage